Cornhill, New Brunswick

 The current economy in Cornhill is still largely driven by farming.
-The van Waldow's dairy farm is the biggest in the area.
-There are several types of farms in the area including dairy beef, swine, chickens and sheep farms.
-The Corn Hill Nursery and Cedar Cafe are well known destinations in the community providing a wide range of locally grown horticultural material and several annual events celebrating roses and grapes.
+The van Waldow dairy farm is the biggest in the area.
+There are several types of farms in the area including dairy beef, swine, chickens, and sheep farms.
+The Corn Hill Nursery and Cedar Cafe are well known destinations in the community, providing a wide range of locally grown horticultural material and several annual events celebrating roses and grapes.

 Cornhill is home to the Corn Hill Bicycle Festival, which is a celebration of rural bicycling.